paritytech/polkadot-interaction-examples-rs/README.md

 cargo run -- --tmp --dev
 ```

-Once you have this node running, in another terminal, pick an example you'd like to run and run it like so:
+Once you have this node running, in another terminal, pick an example you'd like to run from the `src/bin` folder and run it like so:

 ```
 cargo run --bin 01_basic